Sorting and filtering as effective rational choice procedures: Introduction

-Our paper is related to two papers by Ariel Rubinstein and Yuval Salant \cite{Rubinstein2006b,Salant2008}.
+Through the focus on rational preference relations, our paper also touches on themes in economic decision theory.
+First, our paper is related to a recent literature on search behavior, for instance \cite{caplin2011search} and \cite{masatlioglu2013choice}.
+These papers investigate the search process of an agent and how it relates to his underlying preferences.
+Our approach differs as the environment is not just providing passive information, such as an order of alternatives or a recommended element based on some statistic, but an agent can make use of functionality provided through the environment.
+Second, our paper is also related to two papers by Ariel Rubinstein and Yuval Salant \cite{Rubinstein2006b,Salant2008}.
 In both papers, they consider decision problems with extra structure that can be used by an agent's choice procedure and then ask under which conditions such a procedure can be rationalized.
 In \cite{Rubinstein2006b} they consider the case where alternatives are organized as lists; in \cite{Salant2008} they consider additional information captured in ``frames'' which affects the decision-maker's choice.
 Possible frames include the representation of alternatives in the form of a list.
-In this paper, alternatives are also organized in lists and this also plays a key role in determining choices.
-While in their case operations on lists are internal, we consider external functionality provided from outside in addition to the representation of alternatives in lists.
+In our model, alternatives are also organized in lists and this also plays a key role in determining choices.
+While in their case operations on lists are internal, we consider functionality provided from outside in addition to the representation of alternatives in lists.
+Lastly, this paper is building on results developed in \cite{OlivaZahn2018} where a general model of the environment which contains information regarding alternatives is introduced.
+Using abstract representations, the authors characterize which representations and choice procedures can be rationalized.
+There are three differences to our paper.
+First, the environment model is passive and there is no functionality an agent can employ.
+Second, the results are not constructive, i.e. it is shown that a rational preference relation exists without characterizing it.
+Third, the complexity of decision procedures is not considered.
+Lastly, in our paper we keep the technical necessities at a minimum, for instance, we only consider one representation of alternatives in the form of lists.

-Mandler et al. \cite{Mandler2012} show how a checklist approach can be seen as a procedure that is equivalent to choices made by the maximization of a utility function.
-The filtering functionality we consider does share resemblance with a checklist - only that in our paper it is not internal to the agent but it is provided by the environment and used by the agent to make his choice.
-As it is imposed from outside, and the agent cannot control the attributes that are used, the agent is constrained in the use of the functionality.
-Hence, not all utility functions will be implemented by it.
-Building on previous work \cite{mandler2009rationality} argues that checklists are a quick way to choose.
-We substantiate this argument by showing that filtering and sorting are typical quick ways to choose rationally and \emph{very} quick ways to satisfice.

-Lastly, our characterization of preference relations has similarities to \cite{Rubinstein1998definable}.
-Rubinstein investigates which preference relations can be expressed through the conjunction of atomic formulas or negated atomic formulas.
-In our case we are interested in the preference relations which can be expressed through the functionality offered by the environment.
-So, we do not consider all relations which can be expressed through conjunction of atomic statements but only those which are preference relations and are equivalent to procedures based on filtering and sorting.